koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ----------------------

 <!-- note
-This is a great talk about this topic.
+Here is a great talk about this topic.
-He involves the design of React architecure.
+Sebastian decides the design of React architecure.

-I'm recommend watching the video.
+I recommend watching the video.
 -->

 # DOM as a Second-class Citizen